Heroin Addiction, Health Effects, Withdrawal, & Treatment

 - Stomach cramping.

-- Mental disorders, including but not limited to depression and antisocial personality disorder.
+- Mental health disorders, such as depression and antisocial personality disorder.

 - Sexual dysfunction for men.